rancher/fleet-docs/docs/gitrepo-add.md

 Create a file `secrets-path.yaml` that contains credentials for each path defined in a `GitRepo`.
 Credentials will not be used for paths that are not present in this file.
-The path is the actual path to the bundle within the git repository, which might have more segments than the entry under `paths:`.
+The path is the actual path to the bundle (ie to a folder containing a `fleet.yaml` file) within the git repository, which might have more segments than the entry under `paths:`.

 Example: